Holographic Algorithms Beyond Matchgates: Preliminaries

 Notice that there is no restriction on the number of rows in the matrix $A$.
 It is permissible that $A$ is the zero matrix so that $\chi_{A x = 0} = 1$ holds for all $x$.
-An equivalent way to express the exponent of $\sqrt{-1} = i$ is as a quadratic polynomial where all cross terms have an even coefficient.
+An equivalent way to express the exponent of $i$ is as a quadratic polynomial (evaluated mod $4$) where all cross terms have an even coefficient.
+This equivalent expression is often easier to use.

-\begin{definition} A function is of \emph{product type} if it can be expressed as a product of unary functions, binary equality functions $([1,0,1])$, and binary disequality functions $([0,1,0])$.
-We use $\mathscr{P}$ to denote the set of product type functions. \end{definition}
+\begin{definition} A function is of \emph{product type} if it can be expressed as a function product of unary functions, binary equality functions $([1,0,1])$, and binary disequality functions $([0,1,0])$.
+We use $\mathscr{P}$ to denote the set of product-type functions. \end{definition}